Back to species list

 Distribution & Habitat

-Breeds across the eastern Palearctic, including the Altai Mountains, Mongolia, Transbaikalia, northeastern China, the Korean Peninsula, and Sea of Okhotsk islands (Sakhalin and Kuril Islands).
-Winters from India eastward through Southeast Asia to Indonesia.
-Rare migrant in Sri Lanka and very rare vagrant to western Europe, particularly regular on Fair Isle in the Shetland Islands.
-Inhabits tall grass with some thicker vegetation, usually close to water in bogs or wet meadows.
+Breeds in the eastern Palearctic: Altai Mountains, Mongolia, Transbaikalia, northeastern China, Korean Peninsula, Sakhalin, and Kuril Islands.
+Migratory, wintering from India eastward to Indonesia.
+Rare migrant in Sri Lanka and rare vagrant to western Europe, with regular occurrences on Fair Isle, Shetland.

 Behavior & Ecology